learn-co-curriculum/react-hooks-babel-and-react/README.md

 terse and convenient and then have Babel turn that code into verbose, compliant JavaScript code.

-Let's take as an example how non-standard JSX (JSX is a React specific syntax) can be transformed, via Babel, into valid JavaScript:
+Let's take as an example how JSX, which is a React specific syntax, can be transformed, via Babel, into valid JavaScript:

 ```jsx